Vizio TV Blinking Power Light: Fix in Minutes

 Although this might seem a basic step, power cycling your TV is often the best way to fix your Vizio TV’s blinking power light.

-Power cycling your TV will clear out any issues with non-permanent memory without losing your personal settings.
+Power cycling your TV will clear out any issues with non-permanent memory without losing your settings.

 1. Unplug your TV.